Motyldrogi/pocketstars-downloader/README.md

 🔴 I don't know if downloading for private use is allowed, so use it at your own responsibility.
 But obviously you are not allowed to reproduce, publish, or distribute any content downloaded.
 Please do not do this.

 ## Installation
+* Download and install python https://www.python.org/downloads/
-* <a href="https://github.com/Motyldrogi/pocketstars-downloader/archive/refs/heads/main.zip" target="_blank">Download the program</a> and unzip it to a folder.
+* Download the program <a href="https://github.com/Motyldrogi/pocketstars-downloader/archive/refs/heads/main.zip" target="_blank">here</a> and unzip it to a folder.
-TODO
+* Edit the `.env` file and replace the `session` and `session.sig` cookies.
+[Click here for tutorial](cookie-tutorial.jpg)
+* Start the program (On Windows with the start.bat)

 ## Notice:
 * You need to be subscribed to the pocketstars.com creator.
 * No paywall is bypassed.
 * No unauthorized access or download is encouraged, facilitated or enabled.
-* Only public available data is used

 ## Features:
 * Download pocketstars.com videos.